saeh/betfairhistorystreamextractor/README.md

 3. Edit betfairhistorystreamextractor.py and update the variables:

 - basepath: this needs to be the path you put everything in from step 2
-- offset: this is a number, the number of seconds before the jump you want the prices from.
+- offset: the number of seconds before the jump you want the prices from.

 4. Make sure dependencies are installed from requirements.txt